-Head of Department: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE Members of Department: Werner Nel BCom (University of the Freestate, South Africa) PGCE

-Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE Davinia Whittingham-Sharpe BSc (Bath) ASc (Jamaica) PGCE
+EXAM BOARD: Edexcel HEAD OF DEPARTMENT: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE MEMBER OF DEPARTMENT: Werner Nel BCom (University of the Freestate, South Africa) PGCE Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE

 You will need to have an interest in startup businesses and entrepreneurs.
 A GCSE in Business will mean that some of the topics covered during the course will be familiar to you, but you do not need to have studied Business before.
 You cannot choose this course as well as Business A Level.